linnovate/mean/CONTRIBUTING.md

 Once we merge the file you can gladly contribute to the project!

 ## Agreement Content

+By "commiting" to this file, you ("you" or "You") hereby grant to Linnovate and to recipients of software distributed through Linnovate a perpetual, worldwide, non-exclusive, no-charge, royalty-free, irrevocable license to use, make, have made, offer to sell, sell, import, reproduce, prepare derivative works of, publicly display, publicly perform, sublicense, and distribute Your Contributions and such derivative works as part of Linnovate.

 You, the contributor agree to the following…